 Best Name Brand Shoes for Tai Chi Class

 Many of us have our favorite brand of shoe that fits our feet perfectly.
 I will share some that I really like and ones that my students feel are great for them.
 If you are dead set on getting a certain brand of shoes then these might be the ones for you.
 As you click through them you will see that they are sometimes 4x the price of Feiyue choices and how they define “low profile” still has quite a bit of heal in some shoes.
 Check them out and then scroll down because Feiyue were designed for tai chi, they are high quality, and the price is right.
 Here are some examples.
-These are on Amazon so you can click on the links to read the reviews.
+These are online so you can search them to read the reviews.

 |Brand||Best Shoes for Doing Tai Chi|